chocolatey/choco/docs/generated/CommandsDownload.md

 # Download Command (choco download)

+### Package Copy / Package Downloader

+[Chocolatey Professional](https://chocolatey.org/compare) and up starting in version 1.7.1.

+Downloads a package from a source and unpacks it.

-Package Internalizer
+### Package Internalizer

 [Chocolatey for Business](https://chocolatey.org/compare) starting at licensed version 1.5.0.

 Downloads a package from a source, optionally downloading remote resources and recompiling the package to use internal resources.
 This takes an existing package and makes it available without any internet requirement.

 See https://chocolatey.org/docs/features-automatically-recompile-packages

-Package Copy / Package Downloader
-[Chocolatey Professional](https://chocolatey.org/compare) and up starting in version 1.7.1.

-Downloads a package from a source and unpacks it.

 ## Usage